-The ulnar nerve enters the cubital tunnel posterior to the medial epicondyle, and enters the forearm by piercing between the two heads of the flexor carpi ulnaris (FCU) muscle.
-The ulnar nerve reaches the hand via Guyon's canal to provide motor and sensory innervation to the digits.
-Guyon's canal is a unique location where ulnar nerve is vulnerable to compressive injury, although the more common location of the ulnar nerve injury occurs at the elbow which is known as cubital tunnel syndrome.
+The ulnar nerve enters the cubital tunnel posterior to the medial epicondyle and enters the forearm by piercing between the two heads of the flexor carpi ulnaris (FCU) muscle.
+The ulnar nerve reaches the hand via Guyon canal to provide motor and sensory innervation to the digits.
+Guyon canal is a unique location where the ulnar nerve is vulnerable to compressive injury, although the more common location of the ulnar nerve injury occurs at the elbow which is known as cubital tunnel syndrome.

-Hypothenar Hammer Syndrome (HHS) is a unique mechanism of ulnar nerve injury secondary to ulnar artery thrombosis or an aneurysm, which results in inflammation and subsequent compression of the ulnar nerve at Guyon's canal.
-Etiology of hypothenar hammer syndrome is similar to that of Guyon's canal syndrome where repetitive trauma to hypothenar area eventually results in injury to the ulnar artery.
+Hypothenar Hammer Syndrome (HHS) is a unique mechanism of ulnar nerve injury secondary to ulnar artery thrombosis or an aneurysm, which results in inflammation and subsequent compression of the ulnar nerve at Guyon canal.
+The etiology of hypothenar hammer syndrome is similar to that of Guyon canal syndrome where repetitive trauma to the hypothenar area eventually results in injury to the ulnar artery.

-Some studies estimate that 30% to 40% of Guyon's canal syndromes result from ganglion cysts.
+Some studies estimate that 30% to 40% of Guyon canal syndromes result from ganglion cysts.
 Another study estimates 45% of cases to be idiopathic.

-The most commonly reported cases of Guyon's canal syndrome are due to a ganglion cyst and repetitive trauma.
-Unfortunately, the incidence and prevalence of Guyon's canal syndrome in the general population have not yet been accurately estimated due to lack of studies.
+The most commonly reported cases of Guyon canal syndrome are due to a ganglion cyst and repetitive trauma.
+Unfortunately, the incidence and prevalence of Guyon canal syndrome in the general population have not yet been accurately estimated due to the lack of studies.

-Guyon's canal is about 4 cm in length and housed by four borders.
+Guyon canal is about 4 cm in length and housed by four borders.
 The roof consists of the volar carpal ligament.
 The floor is made of the transverse carpal ligament.
-The radial border has the Hook of Hamate, and the medial border is composed of pisiform bone along with pisohamate ligament.
+The radial border has the hook of the hamate, and the medial border is composed of pisiform bone along with pisohamate ligament.
 Inside this canal runs ulnar nerve and artery.
 The ulnar nerve enters the canal as a mixed sensory and motor nerve.
 As it travels through it, the nerve splits into superficial sensory and deep motor branches.

-Each part of ulnar nerve which is affected within Guyon's canal region is represented by a particular zone and gives its unique constellation of symptoms.
+Each part of the ulnar nerve which is affected within Guyon canal region is represented by a particular zone and gives its unique constellation of symptoms.

 Zone 1: proximal to the motor/sensory bifurcation